 - 2 tablespoons balsamic vinegar

-- 5 very thin slices prosciutto total of 15, each divided into 3 pieces
+- 5 prosciutto very thinly sliced, each cut into 3 pieces

 Preheat the oven to 350°.
 Line a large baking sheet with parchment paper and set aside.